Financial situations for companies can be challenging. No matter if you’re a start-up or a well-established company, you need steady cash flow.

 If you’re waiting on slow-paying customers, have a maxed-out line of credit, less-than-perfect credit, got turned down by a bank, filed for bankruptcy or have a tax lien, we can help.

-Many businesses that have a cash-flow gap turn to Missouri factoring company programs to bridge the gap between invoicing and customer payment.
+Many businesses that have a cash-flow gap use factoring to bridge the gap between invoicing and customer payment.

 Invoice factoring with TCI Business Capital is a simple process.
 First, complete your work as you normally would.
 Instead of sending your invoice to your customer, send it to TCI Business Capital.
 We provide a competitive advance on your invoice within 24 hours.
 We’ll send your invoice to your customer.
 Once we collect payment from your customer for you, we pay you the remaining five percent, minus a small factoring fee.